opencv/opencv/modules/ml/doc/expectation_maximization.rst

     };

-The structure has 2 constructors, the default one represents a rough rule-of-thumb, with another one it is possible to override a variety of parameters, from a single number of mixtures (the only essential problem-dependent parameter), to the initial values for the mixture parameters.
+The structure has two constructors.
+The default one represents a rough rule-of-the-thumb.
+With another one it is possible to override a variety of parameters from a single number of mixtures (the only essential problem-dependent parameter) to initial values for the mixture parameters.

 .. index:: CvEM